Burnet County Area Fair

 In 2010, the Highland Lakes Master Gardener Association, Texas Extension Education Association of Burnet County, and Burnet County AgriLIFE Extension joined forces with the Burnet Fair & Rodeo Association to bring back the fair.
 Since 2010 with the help of our sponsors and friends the Burnet County Area Fair has grown by leaps and bounds.
 Because of this growth other organizations have joined our forces.
 They include Marble Falls Quilt Club, Highland Lakes Sewing Guild and the Highland Lakes Texas Chapter of Master Naturalists.
 With this increased support and participation the fair moved to the Burnet Community Center in 2014.

-The Burnet County Area Fair Committee gratefully acknowledges the assistance of Carole Goble in preparing this information.
+Burnet County Area Fair, Inc. gratefully acknowledges the assistance of Carole Goble in preparing this information.
 Her book, Burnet, can be purchased at various local businesses and on Amazon.com, and can also be found at the Herman Brown Free Library.Contact: